milobella/ability-cinema/README.md

-# Cinema ability
+# Cinema Ability
-Milobella ability to know about series & movies.
+Milobella Ability to know about series & movies.

 ## Features
 - See what is coming out or soon in your favorite theater;